Stearns Lending mortgage review

 |Freddie Mac Home Possible Advantage loans||97%||No set maximum.
 But most lenders want a ratio below 45%.|

-Preapproval speeds up the application process before you start looking at potential homes.
-Here’s what you’ll need to submit:
+Stearns says that getting a preapproval can speed up the application process before you start looking at potential homes.
+Here’s what you’ll likely need to submit with your application:

 - Government-issued ID, such as a driver’s license